headspace Osborne Park is a free and confidential service that helps young people aged 12-25 with health & wellbeing services.

 - need someone to talk to

-Our services at headspace Osborne park are usually free, or have a low cost.
-You can ask if there is a cost when you make your appointment.
+Our services at headspace Osborne park are low or no cost.
 Some services will require you to have a referral from a doctor.
 But don't worry; we can help with this as well.

 Some services, (like seeing a psychologist or doctor), might require you to have a medicare card.
 If you don't have one you can click here to go to the medicare website and easily apply for one.
 If you need some help just give us a call on 0892089555 and we will guide you through the process, step by step.